SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 to continue the initialization process up the superclass chain.

-Classes tend to have very few designated initializers, and it is quite common for a class to have only one.
+Classes tend to have very few designated initializers, and it's quite common for a class to have only one.
 Designated initializers are “funnel” points through which initialization takes place, and through which the initialization process continues up the superclass chain.